800G OSFP Guide: IHS vs RHS Selection for AI Data Centers

 When to Breakout 800G

-Migration scenarios: You’re upgrading spine switches to 800G but leaf switches remain at 400G.
-Use 800G DR8 modules with breakout cables to connect one spine port to two leaf switches.
+Migration scenarios: You're upgrading spine switches to 800G but leaf switches remain at 400G.
+Use 800G DR8 modules with breakout cables to connect one spine port to two leaf switches, reducing uplink congestion during transition.

 Mixed-generation infrastructure: Your existing 100G servers need connectivity to new 800G fabric.
-8×100G breakout from a single 800G port serves eight servers.
+8×100G breakout from a single 800G port serves eight servers simultaneously.

-Density optimization: Rather than dedicating separate 400G ports, use twin-port 800G modules to double effective port count per switch.
+Density optimization: Rather than dedicating separate 400G ports, use twin-port 800G modules to double effective port count per switch without adding physical space.

 Cabling Best Practices

-- Plan for structured cabling — MPO trunk cables with modular cassettes provide flexibility for breakout configurations
+- Plan structured cabling — MPO trunk cables with modular cassettes provide flexibility for breakout configurations and future changes

-- Label everything — Breakout cables create many-to-one relationships that become confusing without clear labeling
+- Label everything — Breakout cables create many-to-one relationships that become confusing without clear labeling.
+Use consistent naming schemes

-- Test before deployment — Validate breakout configurations in lab before production rollout
+- Test before deployment — Validate breakout configurations in lab before production rollout.
+Discover issues in controlled environment, not production

-Part 8: Linear Pluggable Optics (LPO) — The Power Efficiency Revolution
+⚡ 9.
+Linear Pluggable Optics (LPO): Power Efficiency Revolution

 LPO represents the most significant efficiency improvement in transceiver technology since PAM4 modulation.
-Understanding LPO is essential for forward-looking 800G deployments.
+Understanding LPO is essential for forward-looking 800G deployments in AI infrastructure.

 What LPO Changes